Raymond Monsour Scurfield: Career and publications

 In 1998, he retired from the VA and accepted a tenure track position at the University of Southern Mississippi School of Social Work, based at Long Beach.
 During his 13-year faculty tenure, he received some 15 awards for teaching and service (to include being the 2006 Mississippi Social Worker of the Year (by NASW) and designated as a "Hero of Katrina" by the University of Southern Mississippi—both awards in recognition of his leadership and counseling/debriefing services to displaced faculty, staff and students.
 And then he was appointed as a Professor Emeritus of Social Work upon his retirement in 2011.
 He has made 400+ professional presentations nationwide and numerous media appearances, to include 60 Minutes, Nightline, National Public Radio, New York Times, Boston Globe and many other newspaper and media interviews.

 Scurfield was a pioneer in returning to Vietnam with veterans with PTSD to help in their healing process.
 In 1989 he co-led, with April Gerlock, the first return trip to Vietnam by a therapy group of veterans with PTSD.
 This trip was filmed by PBS and produced as a documentary in 1990, titled Two Decades and a Wake-up.
 This return trip also was a focus in Scurfield's first book about Vietnam in 2004 (A Vietnam Trilogy.
 Veterans and Post-Traumatic Stress, 1968, 1989 & 2000).
 Scurfield then co-led the first university-based study abroad course to Vietnam (in 2000, with Andy Wiest and Leslie Root).
 This trip was a major focus of Scurfield's second book about Vietnam: Healing Journeys: Study Abroad with Vietnam Veterans (2006).

 Scurfield's two most recent books are: Scurfield, R.M. & Platoni, K.T.
 (2013).
 Healing War Trauma.
 A Handbook of Creative Approaches (Routledge); and Scurfield, (2019), Faith-Based & Secular Meditation: Everyday and Posttraumatic Applications (Washington, DC: NASW Press).
+He was co-editor with Anthony J. Marsella, Matthew J. Friedman and Ellen T. Gerrity of a 2019 volume for the American Psychological Association entitled Ethnocultural Aspects of Posttraumatic Stress Disorder: Issues, Research, and Clinical Applications.